clasen/Shotx/README.md

   Leave a specific room.
 The client will no longer automatically rejoin this room on reconnection.

 - **onMessage(route: string, handler: Function): void**
   Register a handler for incoming messages of a specific type.
-The handler receives `(socket, data)` parameters.
+The handler receives `(data, socket)` parameters.

 **Auto-reconnection Features**
 - Automatic reconnection with exponential backoff